Scheme Organiser: Paul Lee

 New contributors to the scheme are most welcome and support and guidance with collection, preservation of specimens and identification will be offered where required.
 With experience, many species can be readily identified in the field, but a few require examination under higher magnification.
 This is reflected in the difficulty rating given in the individual species accounts.
 BMIG's Facebook group Isopods and Myriapods of Britain and Ireland is an excellent place for advice too.
 Scheme organisers are usually happy to check the identity of individual specimens but please do not send large collections of material without prior agreement.
 (Please ensure that specimens are sent in appropriate containers that will not be damaged or broken in the post.)

-The sheme organiser will only normally deal with British material, he may be able to help with some specimens collected in other countries but please do not send these without checking first.
+The scheme organisers will only normally deal with British material, but may be able to help with some specimens collected in other countries.
+Please do not send these without checking first.